Dr Tara Beattie

 - collaborative work with staff from the National Centre For Prosthetics and Orthotics, Physics and Maths departments in the University of Strathclyde, investigating the impact micro-organisms have on the liners within prosthetic limbs.

 - efficacy testing of povidone iodine as a prophylaxis during cataract surgery - this work involved lab studies and a clinical trial, collaborating with industry and the NHS

 - investigation of bacterial contamination of enteral tube feeding systems, involving both laboratory studies investigating sources of enteral feeding system contamination, growth of bacteria in enteral feeds, and simulated ward studies on faulty handling of feeding systems, and clinical work investigating the incidence of feed contamination related to handling and feeding system design - studies involved collaboration with both industry and the NHS

-- augmntation of bioremediation of tributyltin (TBT)
+- augmentation of tributyltin (TBT) bioremediation

 - Beattie TK, Tomlinson A, McFadyen AK.
 Attachment of Acanthamoeba to first- and second-generation silicone hydrogel contact lenses.
 Ophthalmology 2006; 113 (1); 117-125.